 Jennifer Petrela, a mentoring expert, connected with our team to discuss inclusive mentoring.
 During the conversation, Jennifer emphasized that mentorship is a great way to close the skills gap between the skills new graduates enter the workforce with and the skills they need to thrive:

-Mentorship is often seen as another corporate marketing gimmick, but when organizations run mentorship programs that meaningfully pair relevant mentors and mentees, the results are phenomenal.
-There are numerous examples of companies launching mentorship programs that drive impact across the organization.
+Mentorship is often seen as another corporate marketing gimmick, but when organizations run an employee mentorship program that meaningfully pairs relevant mentors and mentees, the results are phenomenal.
+There are numerous examples of companies launching successful professional mentoring programs that drive impact across the organization.

 Investing in an L&D strategy is something that can pay dividends, both directly and indirectly.
 It’s important to make sure that the L&D strategy is aligned with the overall business goals of the organization.